haynakoban/laravel-cheat-sheet/README.md

 ## Introduction

-This cheat sheet provides guidance for new Laravel developers, helping you get started with optional packages to explore Laravel's capabilities.
+This cheat sheet provides guidance for new Laravel developers, helping you get started with packages to explore Laravel's capabilities.
 These packages are not mandatory, but they can enhance your learning experience as you dive into Laravel.

 ## Prerequisites

-Before installing these optional packages, ensure you have the following prerequisites in place:
+Before installing these packages, ensure you have the following prerequisites in place:

-- A fresh Laravel installation or a new Laravel project.
+### 1. Technologies Used
+-   PHP (>=8)
-- Composer installed on your system.
+-   Composer
+-   MySQL

 ## Installation Instructions